-With levels of personal debt at all time highs, plus the falls in home equity values, feelings of insecurity during this recession are likely to be even stronger than usual.
+With levels of personal debt at all time highs, plus falling home equity values, feelings of insecurity during this pandemic-caused recession are even stronger than usual.

 That usually sends people into ‘survival’ mode, which is the worst mode to be in.

-Make yourself independent of your employer by developing, improving or reviving some personal skill that you can sell to others and, thereby, start your own business.
+Make yourself independent of your employer by developing, improving or reviving some personal skill that you can sell to others, and use that to develop a separate source of income.

 We all have some personal knowledge or experience that would be useful to others.

-Even if you’ve been employed in the corporate world all your working lives, you’ll still have developed knowledge and expertise that you can provide to others on a consultancy or freelance basis.
+Even if you’ve been employed in the corporate world all your working life, you’ll still have developed knowledge and expertise that you can provide to others on a consultancy or freelance basis.

-- If you’ve been working in IT or on maintaining the company website you could offer website design services to small off line businesses.
-I wrote a separate article on this subject a while ago.
+- If you’ve been working in IT, or on maintaining the company website, you could offer website design services to small off line businesses.

 What if you have limited funds?